Scanning tools

 Hping vs Nmapβ

-can only port scan one individual IP address
+nmapcan scan a range of IP addresseshpingcan only port scan one individual IP address

-is more lower level and stealthier thannmap
+hpingis more lower level and stealthier thannmaphpingdoes not support IPv6 whilenmapdoes.

 Common hping commandsβ

-- Enables TCP timestamps
+--tcp-timestamp- Enables TCP timestamps

 - Tries to guess the timestamp update frequency and the remote system uptime.